How To Remember A Bunch Of Things Using A Memory Palace

 I could have a symbol of Freud himself slipping on some water on the floor and yelling, “Damn you ice!”

-Now a little trick we can all use, you can make the symbol extremely literal and logical
+Now you can make the symbol extremely literal and logical

-Or you can make the symbol hilarious and creative
+Or a little trick that I use, is to make the symbol hilarious and creative

 Using the same example, I could have Freud looking at me at my study table, and saying “Freudian Sleep” and he falls asleep